iridl/iridl.github.io/docsrc/admin/installation.md

 * When the server configuration needs to change, those changes can be described in the playbook and checked into version control, so there is a record of what was changed and when.
 Running the playbook then applies the changes to the server.
 * An ansible playbook can be run in "check mode".
 In this mode, the playbook makes no changes, but merely reports any differences between the server's configuration and the desired state.
 Knowing what changes the tool will make before it makes them helps avoid some kinds of configuration errors.

-We typically install and run ansible on a developer's laptop, and configure the server from the laptop over ssh.
-Ansible can also be installed and run on the server itself, but we will not cover that configuration here.

 ## Recommended hardware
 The following hardware configurations have been found to give good performance: